-Review of operations
+Review of Operations

-The company continued to engage in its principal activity, the results of which are disclosed in the attached financial statements.
+The Company continued to engage in its principle activity, the results of which are disclosed in the attached financial statements.

-Significant changes in state of affairs
+Significant Changes in State of Affairs

-There were no significant changes in the company's state of affairs that occurred during the financial year, other than those referred to elsewhere in this report.
+There were no significant changes in the Company's state of affairs that occurred during the financial year, other than those referred to elsewhere in this report.

-Principal activities
+Principal Activity

-The principal activity of the company during the year was operating the Museum of Brisbane.
+The principal activity of the Company during the year was operating the Museum of Brisbane.